ianmilliken/mpc/site/content/_index.md

         - service: Digital Marketing
         - service: Advertising
     - info: >
-        There are so many other ‘Bills’ floating around that it can be difficult to get noticed by the people you want to reach, especially online.
-But with the right strategy, you can put your business in the spotlight and gain a stronger market presence.
+        With the right strategy, you can put your business in the spotlight and gain a stronger market presence.
       title: Invisibill the ghost?
       image: /img/invisibill.svg